andresWeitzel/Microservice_Mercadolibre_Users_AWS/README.md

 npm start
 ```

-*   If a message appears indicating that port 4000 is already in use, we can terminate all dependent processes and run the app again
+*   If a message appears indicating that port 4000 is already in use, we can terminate all dependent processes and run the app again  (optional) :

 ```git
 npx kill-port 4000